qmacro/managed-associations-in-cap/guide/README.md

 ### Notes

-EDMX: A further `EntityType` and `EntitySet` pair appears, but note there are no navigation properties between the two entities yet:
+EDMX: A further `EntityType` and `EntitySet` pair appears, but note that there are no navigation properties between the two entities yet:

 ```xml
 <edmx:Edmx Version="4.0" xmlns:edmx="http://docs.oasis-open.org/odata/ns/edmx">